 Because rates can change daily, check out the current rates directly at CIT’s website.
-According to our best CD rates chart, CIT’s current CD rates on some accounts are near the top of the list, though shorter-term accounts have lower rates.
+According to our best CD rates chart, CIT’s current CD rates on some accounts are near the top of the list, though longer-term accounts have lower rates.

 What Are The Fees?